kuanfajardo/copyable/README.md

 # copier

-A new Flutter package for copying objects.
+A package for giving copy capabilities to classes whose implementation is not editable (i.e. Flutter widgets).

-## Getting Started
+## Usage

-TODO: Fill this out!